SParmentier/qover-cli/README.md

 # qover-cli

-Move the `qover.zsh` to your `.oh-my-zsh/custom/plugins/qover` folder
+Move the `qover.plugin.zsh` to your `.oh-my-zsh/custom/plugins/qover` folder

+Then you need to add `qover` to the plugins of your .zshrc